 The Daniel Lummus House at 39-41 High Street stands on the nine acre grant to Governor Thomas Dudley.
 In 1769, Jonathan Lummus bequeathed “a small piece of land out of my homestead adjoining to his homestead” to his son Daniel Lummus, “to make a convenient way to his barn.”
 Thomas Franklin Waters did a study of the house and concluded that “the house is probably the original, built by Daniel Lummus before 1769.”
 The wing on the right appears to have been moved and attached to the house.

-After it was purchased by Al Boynton and Kathy Bruce, they discovered that it was full of first period elements that would date before 1720, as early as 1686.
-Kathy and Al have dedicated much of their time and energy to renovating the property.
+After the house was purchased by Al Boynton and Kathy Bruce, they discovered elements that would date before 1720, possibly as early as 1686.
+Kathy and Al dedicated much of their time and energy to renovating the property.
 They received the 2012 Mary Conley Award for historic preservation from the Ipswich Historical Commission.
 Ipswich architect Mat Cummings discovered hand-made plaster lathe, chestnut flooring, paneling similar to the nearby Day Dodge House, and a large hidden brick fireplace of a 17th Century style that seems to predate the construction of this house by the previous owner of the lot, Capt.
 Symon Stace, who purchased the nine acre lot in 1671.

 - View more photos at Cummings Architects